frenchypeanut/rockside/doc/installation/how-to-updrade.md

 rockside engine upgrade
 ```

-This command will clear Rockside containers, download images of the new version and create back containers.
+This command will clear Rockside containers, download images of the new version and create containers with the new images.
 Then it will execute database migrations if needed.

 ### Upgrade Rockside Slave